 - She's wearing a veil, very faintly visible.

-- She's out of breath,
+- She seems out of breath,

 looting, would you bring a plain heavy iron pan and clay jar?